funvill/funvill.github.io/_posts/2016-12-01-november-2016-link-dump.md

 ---
-title: November 2016 interesting link dump
+title: "November 2016 interesting link dump"
 date: 2016-12-01 00:01:00
+categories:
-categories: bookmarks
+- bookmarks
 toc: true
+slug: november-2016-link-dump

 ---

 What has interested me in the month of November 2016